dev-mission/devmission.org/_posts/2018-10-08-2018-Jessica-Colorado-Youth-Leadership-Scholarship-Award.md

 Being in that program was a little bit challenging for me since I was commuting from Richmond, CA everyday and  doing other activities at City College of San Francisco; so after completing my other classes at CSSF I had to run to the program in order to get there on time.
 Leo Sosa was my instructor and Leo likes everyone to be on time!

-After graduating from <dev/Mission>, I realized that enjoy being exposed into tech field.
-So, I decided to pursue a Computer Science degree at the City College of San Francisco, and for my surprise <dev/Mission> provided me with a mentor (Vincent Woo) who has been helping me to get into the right path.
+After graduating from <dev/Mission>, I realized that I enjoy being exposed into tech field!
+So, I decided to pursue a Computer Science degree at the City College of San Francisco, and to my surprise <dev/Mission> provided me with a mentor (Vincent Woo) who has been helping me to get into the right path.

 On Thursday September 27 of this year, I received an scholarship and an award from <dev/Mission> during their 1st Youth Benefit for the 2018 Youth Leadership Award.
 Half of  the scholarship money I will use it to buy supplies and books for my next semester, and the other half I’ll save it for when I transfer to the university since I’m thinking to apply for UC Berkeley or San Francisco State (seeking to get a PhD).